phpmyadmin/phpmyadmin/doc/setup.rst

 Instead of manually editing :file:`config.inc.php`, you can use the `Setup Script <setup/>`_.
-First you must manually create a folder ``config`` in the phpMyAdmin directory.
+First you must manually create a folder ``config`` in the phpMyAdmin directory (1).
 This is a security measure.
 On a Linux/Unix system you can use the following commands:

 .. code-block:: sh